 Table 4 displays a breakdown of each outcome for the upper division programs (BS/BAS and UD Certificate Programs).
 Employers indicated high levels of satisfaction with general education outcomes for upper-division graduates.
-Ten outcomes received mean scores between 4.5 and 4.6, while the remaining fifteen received mean scores between 4.1 and 4.4.
+Three outcomes received a mean score of 4.5, while the remaining twenty-two received mean scores between 4.0 and 4.4.